 The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

-Frankfurt International Airport (FRA) is a massive hub with a plethora of connections.
-If you’re flying in Europe, chances are you’ll transit FRA on a 4-7 hour layover and ask yourself: what is there to do in Frankfurt Airport?
+Frankfurt International Airport (FRA) is a massive hub spread across 2 massive, convoluted terminals.
+If you’re flying transiting FRA on a 4-7 hour layover, you might be wondering: what even is there to do in Frankfurt Airport?

 Frankfurt International Airport itself, though confusing, features plenty of lounges, restaurants, and shopping options to keep you entertained.
-So if you’re looking to stay in the airport, you’re in luck.
+And once you get the hang of the airport, it actually starts to make sense (in a complex, German kind of way of course).

-But even if you’re looking to go outside and get some fresh air, you’ll find great options for any length of layover.
+Whether you’d like to stay inside the terminal or venture outside and get some fresh air, you’ll find great options for any length of layover.
 FRA Airport is very well connected to the surrounding area by public transportation while also offering walking paths to a forested park straight out the airport if you’re short on time.

 Awesome.